Asking your question

 reprex()

-This workflow is unusual and takes some getting used to!
-Instead of
+package workflow takes some getting used to.

-blank, empty reprex()
+then let the blank, empty reprex()

-function go over to the clipboard by
+function go over to the

-itself and find it.
+clipboard by itself and find it.

 And then the completed, rendered reprex replaces the original code on the clipboard and all you need to do is paste, not copy and paste.